Sign In / Sign Out

 Stay home when feeling ill and self-isolate if you have been in close contact with someone who has tested positive for COVID-19.
 Staying home is the right thing to do and ASU will support you for it.

 Take a moment to review the educational messages below from the Community of Care: Coming to Campus campaign to learn about everyday actions we can all take to slow the spread of COVID-19.
-If you see a message that you’d like to print or share on social media, you are welcome to download it.
-If you would like to inquire about ordering materials for your organization or department, email firstname.lastname@example.org.
+For more information, email firstname.lastname@example.org.

 As you arrive at ASU, either for the first time or after months of being away, you may be looking to meet new people and reconnect with friends.
 We know this can be hard while public health experts are still encouraging physical distancing.